Beanies

 Knit-in detail $6.20-$10.80 at 1,000+ MOQ Integrated look, high perceived value Larger runs, simpler art, retail displays

-The price spread has a reason behind it.
+The price spread has a clear reason behind it.
 A small reorder with a detailed patch can cost more per unit than a larger embroidered run with a simpler mark.
 Final pricing depends on decoration method, yarn choice, quantity, and whether the goods need retail-ready packaging or can ship in bulk.
-At 500 units, a plain or lightly branded premium cuffed beanie often lands around $2.50-$4.00 per unit before heavier decoration, while a more finished retail build with embroidery, woven patching, or custom packaging moves higher because of labor, setup, and inspection time.
+At 500 units, a plain or lightly branded premium cuffed beanie often lands around $2.50-$4.00 per unit before heavier decoration, while a more finished retail build with embroidery, woven patching, branded hangtags, or custom packaging moves higher because of labor, setup, and inspection time.
+Common add-ons include $35-$75 for digitizing, $45-$120 for patch or label setup, and $0.15-$0.45 per unit for folded polybag or hangtag packout.

 For event teams, the value is continuity.
 A repeat-order beanie that matches the first batch can move from a giveaway table to staff apparel to a shelf item without looking like a different product.
-That kind of consistency keeps the brand steady and cuts down on internal debate every time the stock gets low.
+That kind of consistency keeps the brand stable and reduces internal debate when stock needs to be replenished.

 Construction specs that protect fit, color, and logo placement

-A reorder gets easier when the spec sheet answers the small questions before they turn into problems.
+A reorder gets easier when the spec sheet answers the small questions before they become problems.
 Record the yarn blend, gauge, cuff height, body length, closure style, and stretch.
-A clean spec sheet leaves less room for guessing.
+A clean spec sheet leaves less room for guesswork and gives the supplier a clearer target.
+For most premium cuffed beanies, buyers should note body length around 8-10 inches, cuff depth around 2.5-3.5 inches, and finished width around 8.5-10 inches flat, with a tolerance of +/- 0.25 inch on the key measurements.

 Get Your Quote in 24 Hours